Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 </details>

+:gem::gem: Domains that are empty can be identifies and manipulated by using the NULL keyword :gem::gem:

 ## SQL Clauses
 An SQL clause is used to qualify a keyword, allowing those that only fulfil certain conditions to be obtained.
 Clauses can also be used to group or order search results.
 A list of some of more common ones can be seen in the expandable list below.